 What Does Tubeless Ready Means?

 Tubeless Ready (TR) and Tubeless (TL) are commonly used interchangeably among cyclists and bike mechanics.
-Most of them are actually referring to a type of tire setup that doesn’t require an inner tube as a clincher tire does.
+Most refer to a type of tire setup that doesn’t require an inner tube like a clincher tire.

 But did you know that Tubeless Ready and Tubeless are very different in how it’s designed and set up?